We are fighting for our teachers | Western Cape Education Department

 We sped up the conversion of contract appointments in qualifying permanent posts, and widely encouraged schools to apply for these conversions.

-The formula determining how the total number of teaching posts gets divided between schools is prescribed by the national government according to their agreement with teachers’ unions.
-We are not able to deviate from the formula they have agreed to.
+The formula determining how the total number of teaching posts gets divided between schools is provided by the national government, according to the Personnel Administration Measures for Educators as issued by the Department of Basic Education.

 The formula takes into account class sizes, the workload of teachers, the size of the school, language, curriculum, poverty, and other factors.